Git support

 changes.
 For instance, if you are adding a new document, you could use

-flag to also commit the document into Git like this
+the --git flag to also commit the document into Git like this:

 papis add --git --set author 'Pedrito' --set title 'Super book' book.pdf